 Making What it Means to Write About Art: Interviews with art critics

-Equal parts oral history and analysis of craft, Jarrett Earnest’s What it Means to Write About Art, out now from David Zwirner Books, offers an unprecedented overview of American art writing.
-Thirty wide-ranging conversations with critics, historians, journalists, novelists, poets, and theorists—all of whom approach the subject from unique positions—illustrate different ways of writing, thinking, and looking at art.
+Equal parts oral history and analysis of craft, Jarrett Earnest’s What it Means to Write About Art: Interviews with art critics, out now from David Zwirner Books, offers an unprecedented overview of American art writing.
+These thirty in-depth conversations chart the role of the critic as it has evolved from the 1960s to today, providing an invaluable resource for aspiring artists and writers alike.
+Earnest’s wide-ranging conversations with critics, historians, journalists, novelists, poets, and theorists—all of whom approach the subject from unique positions—illustrate different ways of writing, thinking, and looking at art.

 Images: What it Means to Write About Art: Interviews with art critics, published by David Zwirner Books, 2018.
 Photos by Zac Casto